kushal2011/Recipe-Oracle/README.md

 - add week planner , based on plan let user know what ingredients would be needed
 - share with all the details of recipe and link to playstore app
-- get all ingredients from image and suggest recipe that can be made using only that
-- user can request a variant of the recipe where it can be made without a particular ingridient
+- get all ingredients from image and suggest recipe that can be made using only that ~~- user can request a variant of the recipe where it can be made without a particular ingridient~~
 - "Cook Now" Button: For each recipe, include a prominent "Cook Now" button that starts a step-by-step guided cooking mode.
 - Ratings and Reviews: Display star ratings for each recipe and let users quickly add their own ratings.
 (Done in BE)
 - Cooking Timer: Integrate a simple timer function for recipes that users can set with one tap.
 - In HomeFeed
-  - add Top Rated Recipes
+  - add Top Rated Recipes (Done)
   - add Trending Recipes
   - add Seasonal Recipes
   - add Kid-Friendly Recipes (Recipes that are easy to make and appealing to children)
   - add Recommended for You (based on user preferences and behavior)
   - add Popular This Week
-  - add Healthy Recipes (Nutritionally balanced recipes for health-conscious users)
+  - add Healthy Recipes (Nutritionally balanced recipes for health-conscious users) (Done)
   - add Desserts
   - add Asian Delights (Could include Chinese, Japanese, Thai, etc.)
-  - add Quick & Easy (30-minute meals across cuisines)
+  - add Quick & Easy (30-minute meals across cuisines) (done)
 - Notifications
 - add ads
 - add option to remove ads if user buys premium